apify/apify-docs/sources/academy/webscraping/anti_scraping/mitigation/using_proxies.md

 ---
 title: Using proxies
-description: Learn how to use and automagically rotate proxies in your scrapers by using Crawlee, and a bit about how to easily obtain pools of proxies.
+description: Learn how to use and automagically rotate proxies in your scrapers by using Crawlee, and a bit about how to obtain pools of proxies.
 sidebar_position: 2
 slug: /anti-scraping/mitigation/using-proxies
 ---

 # Using proxies {#using-proxies}

-**Learn how to use and automagically rotate proxies in your scrapers by using Crawlee, and a bit about how to easily obtain pools of proxies.**
+**Learn how to use and automagically rotate proxies in your scrapers by using Crawlee, and a bit about how to obtain pools of proxies.**

 ---